mildred/celutz/INSTALL.md

 ------------

 Celutz is a fairly standard Django application: refer to the Django documentation for deployment methods.
-The initial installation should look like this:
+The initial installation for development should look like this:

     virtualenv ~/mycelutzvenv
     . ~/mycelutzvenv/bin/activate